tbrown034/my-copy-chief-app/README.md

 ## License

-This project is created by [Your Name].
+This project is created by Trevor Brown.
 It is proprietary and not open source.
 No permission is granted for reuse, modification, or distribution.